PrismRL/prism/docs/source/making-a-roguelike/part13.rst

       self.hp = math.min(self.hp + amount, self:getMaxHP())
    end

-Next we'll add a small function that will clamp hp to maxhp for a little bit later in the tutorial.
+We'll add a small function that to clamp our health to the maximum.
+We'll use this later.

 .. code-block:: lua